RiteshKaushal57/Devops/Docker/Docker.md

 A Docker container is a lightweight, standalone package that includes an application and all its dependencies.
 It runs in an isolated environment, ensuring consistency across different systems, is faster and more resource-efficient than virtual machines, and is widely used for scalable and microservices-based deployments.

 ## 6. Why are containers light weight?
-Containers are lightweight because they use a technology called containerization, which allows them to share the host operating system's kernel and libraries, while still providing isolation for the application and its dependencies.
-This results in a smaller footprint compared to traditional virtual machines, as the containers do not need to include a full operating system.
-Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size.
+Containers are lightweight because they share the main operating system of your computer instead of carrying a full OS like a virtual machine does.
+Each container still keeps your app and its dependencies separated and safe from other apps.
+This makes containers much smaller and faster.
+On top of that, Docker containers only include what your app actually needs to run, which keeps their size minimal.

 ## 7. What is the architecture of containers?